Topological-numerical analysis of a two-dimensional discrete neuron model: Set-oriented numerical-topological analysis of global dynamics

 \subsection{Automatic analysis of global dynamics}

 While numerical simulations based on computing individual trajectories may provide some insight into the dynamics, considerably better understanding may be achieved by set-oriented methods in which entire sets are iterated by the dynamical system.
 One of the first software packages that used this approach was GAIO~\cite{GAIO}.
 The first step is to partition the phase space into a collection of bounded sets with simple structure (such as squares or cubes), further called \emph{grid elements}.
 By considering images of these sets, one can represent a map that generates a discrete-time dynamical system as a directed graph on grid elements.
 Numerical methods based on interval arithmetic provide means for computing an outer enclosure of the map rigorously and effectively.
 And here comes the key idea.
-Effective graph algorithms applied to such a representation of the map make it possible to capture all the chain recurrent dynamics contained within a given subset of the phase space.
-This dynamics is captured in a collection of so-called \emph{Morse sets}.
+Effective graph algorithms applied to such a representation of the map make it possible to capture all the chain recurrent dynamics contained in a collection of subsets of the phase space, called \emph{Morse sets}.
 In particular, this construction proves that the dynamics in the remaining part of the phase space is gradient-like (see also \cite{BK2006,KMV2005}).
 By determining possible connections between the chain recurrent components, one constructs so-called \emph{Morse decomposition}, and the Conley index \cite{Conley} provides additional information about the invariant part of the Morse sets.
+Finally, the set of all the possible values of parameters within prescribed ranges is split into subsets of parameters that yield equivalent Morse decompositions related by continuation, thus called \emph{continuation classes}.

+The remainder of this subsection contains formal definitions of what has just been explained intuitively in the paragraph above, and can be skipped on the first reading.

 Formally, let $X$ be a topological space, and let $f \colon X \to X$ be a continuous map. $S \subset X$ is called an {\em invariant set} with respect to $f$ if $f (S) = S$.
 The {\em invariant part} of a set $N \subset X$ is an invariant set defined as $\Inv N := \bigcup \{S \subset N : f (S) = S\}$.
 An {\em isolating neighborhood} is a compact set $N$ whose invariant part is contained in its interior: $\Inv N \subset \interior N$.
 A set $S$ is called an {\em isolated invariant set} if $S = \Inv N$ for some isolating neighborhood $N$.